Loading...

 5. LangMem — Best for LangChain/LangGraph Teams

-Best for: Teams already running LangChain or LangGraph who want to add long-term memory without introducing a new dependency.
+Best for: Teams already running LangChain or LangGraph who want long-term memory without introducing a separate memory platform.

 How LangMem Compares to Zep